Trading Glass

 That’s execution burnout.
 And it’s not a sign of weakness — it’s a sign that your mental capital is drained.

-This post shows you how to identify burnout early, and how to reset your execution system before damage compounds.
+This post shows you how to recognize fatigue early, and how to reset your execution system before damage compounds.

 Signs of Burnout in Traders